zlig/flask-vue-pg-compose/README.md

 `bash-5.1# su postgres -c psql`

-* Executes commands on the PostgreSQL container via the `psql` utility:
+* Executes commands in the PostgreSQL container with the `psql` utility:

 ```
 -- Show connection info